aitsamarshad/authy-client/README.md

 # authy-clien

-A complete Authy client with support for TOTP, OneTouch, Phone Verification and Phone Intelligence APIs.
+A complete Authy client with support for TOTP, OneTouch, Phone Verification and Phone Intelligence APIs

 ## Status